-Hundreds of children across the Midwest and some bordering states have been hospitalized for what appear to be severe summer colds that are caused by enterovirus.
+Many kids across the nation are getting sick with what appears to be severe colds that are caused by enterovirus.
 As one of many common summer viruses that cause colds, enteroviruses are not unusual this time of year but hospitalizations for enteroviruses are.
 The majority of patients presenting with symptoms of enterovirus up to this point have been children but adults can also contract the illness.
 Prevention of illness is important no matter your age.

 Typically with enterovirus infections, symptoms will be mild and treatment of these symptoms will be the only intervention necessary.
 It is believed that the enterovirus currently causing most of the hospitalizations across the Midwest is enterovirus D68, which can cause fever and severe respiratory symptoms.
 Children with asthma are at higher risk due to their increased chances of wheezing.